Explanatory notes 2019

 The government has introduced additional support to small business: businesses that take on an additional property which would normally have meant the loss of small business rate relief will be allowed to keep that relief for 12 months.

-If you believe you should be getting small business rate relief but have not received it, please complete the small business rate relief online form
+If you believe you should be getting small business rate relief but have not received it, please apply for small business rate relief

 If you continue to satisfy the conditions for relief which apply at the relevant time, you will automatically continue to receive relief in each new valuation period.